slymnozdmrc/trade-bot/README.md

 BINANCE_SECRET_KEY = "YOUR_BINANCE_SECRET_KEY"
 ```

 Finally, on whichever currecy you want to run the strategy on, replace this field with that symbol.
-By default, eth is defined.
+By default, ETHUSDT is defined.

 ```
 TRADE_SYMBOL = 'ETHUSDT'